-Figure 3: This figure show the devolpment of two labels capturing different perspectives on Sami rights.
+Figure 3: This figure shows the development of two labels capturing different perspectives on Sámi rights.

 The lack of newsworthiness of the Alta-controversy in its immediate aftermath also changed the way journalists reported on the event.
 As no new development regarding the Alta-controversy surfaced or was seen as relevant, the style of writing in the newspapers became more interpretive, focusing on understanding why the seemingly common building of a hydro-powerplant could unleash the largest civil unrest in Norway after the Second World War.
 The main scapegoat for the escalation of the conflict was the government, as demonstrated by Table 1, both through blaming the authorities for the use of excessive force, but also by undermining the surveys made by the authorities before the plans were approved.

 In this sense, finding an explanation as to why the conflict had escalated in such an unexpected and dramatic manner became more important than designating the meaning or effects of the Alta-controversy.
 As demonstrated by figure 2, while the proportional relationship between each of the framings remained similar in the initial years, the number of references to all the various framings dropped.
 This can indicate that the references to the Alta-controversy in newspapers attempted to navigate between the different narratives without creating new debate.
-This drop in conflict level is also illustrated by Figure 3, which illustrates a sharp decline in both the view that the Sami rights were threatened and that they were discriminatory to the majority.
+This drop in conflict level is also illustrated by Figure 3, which illustrates a sharp decline in both the view that the Sámi rights were threatened and that they were discriminatory to the majority.
 This way, contradictive narratives can coexist.

 While the framings of the Alta-controversy changed during the conflict, there were no major changes of these framings in the immediate aftermath of the event.
 Although the initial years saw a high number of references to the event, no new information emerged that was deemed relevant to the narrative of the Alta controversy.
 This led to framings that were negative to the damming, and the government’s handling of the conflict continued to be the most reflected in the newspapers, but also, the general interest and sense of relevancy of the event declined.
 Additionally, the public officials lost their ability to define the content and issues at stake once the conflict had ended, and the media turned their attention to eyewitnesses of the event.